 Personal Responsibility

 Personal Responsibility means being accountable for the results that do or do not show up in your life.
 More specifically, responsibility means you have the ability to respond to your life instead of react to it.
 Many of us behave like robots, mechanically acting out habitual thought patterns of self-pity, overwhelming resentment, and wishful thinking based on how we reacted to similar events in our past.
 (Think of the women who always finds the rotten apple to date - maybe she is programmed to find rotten apples so she needs to investigate her thinking.)
 Rather than discovering who we are now.
 Being personally responsible allows you to dissolve old programming and start responding to your life appropriately.
 With personal responsibility, you gain a tremendous amount of control in your life.
 The first step in personal responsibility is to bring awareness to how you operate in your life.
-This means being investigative, observant, and non-judgemental (honest).
+This means being investigative, observant, and non-judgmental (honest).
 An effective way to do this is take the anthropologist approach.
 Anthropologists simply note what is.
 They look and observe without adding commentary or judgement.
 For example, an anthropologist would never say.
 “Those crazy savages perform ridiculous fire dances at ungodly hours.”
 An anthropologist would simply jot down, “The indigenous people performed fire rituals at 3:00 A.M.”
-Observe yourself in this same non-judgemental way.
+Observe yourself in this same non-judgmental way.
 Jot down when you berate, complain, judge, procrastinate, or otherwise.
 The trick is to simply notice the judgement AND then NOT judge yourself.

 There is a law in physics that states for every action there is an equal and opposite reaction.
 In other words, what we resist persists.
 Berating, criticizing, and judging are all forms of resisting.
 They are non-neutral statements that act like glue and stick your unwanted behavioral patterns to you.
 When you simply notice what you do instead of judge or criticize yourself, a magical transformation takes place instantly.
 You will no longer be run by the habitual behaviors that cause you mischief.
 This is because what you nonjudgmentally look at disappears.